 Well, this is mainly due to the fact that two out of three customers trust sellers with a high number of reviews.
-But because of this, many sellers have resorted to getting fake reviews, putting their entire account at the risk of suspension.
+But because of this, many sellers have resorted to getting fake reviews, putting their entire account at risk of suspension.
 So that’s definitely not recommended.
 But there are some white hat practices out there that can help you gather more reviews.

 For example, you can send follow-up reminders to customers who have purchased from you to request a review.
 You can also make a review request in the packaging insert that goes along with your product.

 If your product regularly gets out of stock or has poor return service or has a low seller’s feedback rating, then all these factors contribute to a hit on your rankings.
-Also, Amazon doesn’t like listings that have inconsistent sales or those which have only one product in their catalog.
+Also, Amazon doesn’t like listings that have inconsistent sales or those that have only one product in their catalog.

 So make sure you are getting more organic orders, offering more “frequently bought together” options, and focusing more on organic and off-site conversions.
-If you are a new seller, I would definitely recommend using the Fulfilment by Amazon feature in which Amazon SEO itself will pick, pack, ship and handle returns of your orders.
+If you are a new seller, I would definitely recommend using the Fulfilment by Amazon feature, in which Amazon SEO itself will pick, pack, ship, and handle returns of your orders.
 This will make your life a whole lot easier.

 Another important factor to take into consideration is the pricing of your product.
 This factor also plays a vital role in the A10 Algorithm update, as products that have a significant gap with their competitors aren’t optimized for ranking.

-So chalk out your product acquisition cost, and if you’re just starting, select one main competitor with a high ranking and model your pricing according to that.
+So, chalk out your product acquisition cost, and if you’re just starting, select one main competitor with a high ranking and model your pricing according to that.
 You can also use an Amazon Price checker like Keepa to see the entire history of changes in the pricing made by your competitors.

-Once you have an idea of your upper price and lower price slabs, A/B tests to see which gets the most conversions and stick to that.
+Once you have an idea of your upper price and lower price slabs, A/B tests to see which gets the most conversions, and stick to that.